SNaveenMathew/Unsupervised-Exoplanet/README.md

 ## Areas covered (Updated 2019/06/05)

 - Shiny dashboard: [application link](https://snaveenmathew.shinyapps.io/unsupervised_exoplanet/).
-- SQLite database containing start and end indices of identified transits.
+- SQLite database containing start and end indices of identified transits, user base with hashed password.
 - Image caching removed; images are generated on-the-fly from raw data and indices.
 - Customize button: creates a user-specific copy of the indices (blank by default).
 Editing option has not been added.
 - Reset button: removes user-specific copy and uses default model based indices.